Red is the Rose

 Sought his daughter at great speed

-And the whistling
+And the whistling gypsy rover.

 4. He came at last to a mansion fine,